How important are diseases of cassava?

 Roguing of Plants

-Remove disease plants showing symptoms of the disease and destroy them.
+Remove diseased plants showing symptoms of the disease and destroy them.
 This will help reduce the spread of diseases on farms.
 Farmers must inspect their cassava farms regularly to ensure effective disease control.

 Replace young plants showing disease symptoms with healthy materials to ensure adequate plant population.